joeferner/redis-commander/README.md

 known issues with Kubernetes:

 * using REDIS_HOSTS works only with a password-less redis db.
 You must specify REDIS_HOST on a password protected redis db

 ## Helm chart

 You can install the application on any Kubernetes cluster using Helm.
-There is no helm repo available currently, therefor local checkout of helm sources inside this repo is needed:
+There is no helm repo available currently, therefore local checkout of helm sources inside this repo is needed:

 ```sh